Home »

 Ofcom Automatic Compensation: No

-This is the partner ISP for Netomnia’s rollout of a new full fibre network, which has already covered over 1 million premises across many different parts of the UK and, after merging with Brsk, is aiming to reach 3 million homes and businesses by the end of 2025 – backed by an investment of over £1.3bn from various sources (primarily Advencap, DigitalBridge, and Soho Square Capital).
-The combined network currently covers 1.82 million premises and is home to 190,000 customers.
+This is the partner ISP for Netomnia’s and brsk combined rollout of a new full fibre network, which has already covered over 2.56 million premises across many different parts of the UK (inc. 341,000 customers) and is aiming to reach 5 million homes and businesses by the end of 2027 – backed by an investment of over £1.5bn from various sources (Advencap, DigitalBridge, and Soho Square Capital).

-As an ISP, YouFibre is not only extremely cheap, but it also delivers excellent speeds and good UK based support.
-The promise of “no in-contract price rises” and a contract buy-out option for those tied into an existing ISP are also extremely attractive, as is the ridiculously fast top speed of 7-8Gbps!
+As an ISP, YouFibre is not only extremely cheap, but it also delivers excellent speeds of up to 7-8Gbps .
+The promise of “no in-contract price rises” and a contract buy-out option for those tied into an existing ISP are also extremely attractive, although we have seen some complaints about support and delayed service provisions.

 Pros: